davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ```
 <input class="govuk-input " id="firstname" name="firstname" type="text">
 ```
-6. To make a component optional, add the text `--opt` to the end of the component’s `id`
+6. To make a component optional, add the text `--opt` to the end of the component’s `id`.

+    If the component is marked as **optional** it will save any value entered.
+But it will not show its error message if the question hasn’t been answered.

 ```
 <input class="govuk-input " id="firstname--opt" name="firstname" type="text">